emoose/OutRun2006Tweaks/README.md

 ### Thanks
 Thanks to [debugging.games](http://debugging.games) for hosting debug symbols for OutRun 2 SP (Lindburgh), very useful for looking into Outrun2006.

-(**if you own any prototype version of Coast 2 Coast or Online Arcade** it may also contain debug symbols inside, which would let us improve even more on the C2C side of the game - please consider getting in touch at my email: abc at cock dot li)
+(**if you own any prototype of Coast 2 Coast or Online Arcade** it may also contain debug symbols inside, which would let us improve even more on the C2C side of the game - please consider getting in touch at my email: abc at cock dot li)